mozilla/ai-guide/templates/content/llms-101/index.md

 #### Is inference computationally expensive?

 YES, especially for larger models with more parameters.
-To address this, some models use techniques such as beam search or sampling to generate output text more efficiently.
+To address this, some models use techniques such as Beam search or sampling to generate output text more efficiently.
 Additionally, some cloud providers offer pre-trained language models that can be accessed via APIs for a fee, which can help reduce the computational burden of running them locally.

 #### What is a vector?

 A vector is a mathematical object that has both magnitude and direction.
 In the context of natural language processing, vectors are often used to represent words or phrases in a way that captures their meaning and relationship to other words.
 This is typically done using techniques such as word embeddings, which map each word to a high-dimensional vector based on its co-occurrence with other words in a large corpus of text.

-#### What is beam search?
+#### What is Beam search?

-Beam search is an algorithm used to generate output sequences from a model during inference.
-It works by maintaining a set of the top k most likely sequences at each step of the generation process, where k is known as the beam width.
+Beam search is a search algorithm used to generate output sequences from a model during inference.
+It works by maintaining a set of the top k most likely sequences at each step of the generation process, where k is known as the Beam width.
 The algorithm then continues generating new tokens for each sequence in the set until all sequences have reached an end-of-sequence token or a maximum length has been reached.
 At each step, the set of possible sequences is pruned based on their likelihood according to the model's predictions, resulting in a final set of top-k output sequences.

 #### What is frequency?